TalaikisInc/Quantrade/README.md

 ## How to create strategies

-It uses pandas, so it's pretty straightforward for simple strategies.
+It uses pandas, so it's pretty straightforward vectorized testing for simple strategies.
 First you need some indicator.
 Both indicator and strategy should be defined in utils.py and programmed inside collector/arctic_utils.py (IndicatorBase and SignalBase classes).
 Indicator example:

 ```text
 # "SMA" is an indicator name defined inside utils.py